Europe 330: Foundation of Constantinople

 8 Nov 324–11 May 330 Foundation of Constantinople

 Following his victory over Licinius, Constantine selected Byzantium—strategically located between Europe and Asia, and the Black Sea and Mediterranean—as the site for his new imperial residence.
-Over the next six years he had the city greatly expanded and encouraged people from across the Roman Empire to move there, dedicating the rebuilt Byzantium as Constantinople in 330.
-Constantine used Constantinople
+Over the next six years he had the city greatly expanded and encouraged people from across the Roman Empire to move there, dedicating the rebuilt Byzantium as “New Rome” in 330.
+Constantine used New Rome—which soon became unofficially called Constantinople

-as his capital and permanent residence but, although it had its own senate, it would remain officially subordinate to Rome until 359.in wikipedia
+(Constantine’s city)—as his capital and permanent residence but, although it had its own senate, it would remain officially subordinate to Rome until 359. in wikipedia

 325–329?
 Shapur II’s Arab Wars